soyersoyer/sysex-controls/README.md

 - KeyStep
 - MicroLab

-It currently allows for reading the controls (Buttons, Knobs, Pads, Keys, etc) and changing them and writing back to the device.
-This is a Linux alternative to the Midi Control Center software.
 It doesn't support the KeyStep and BeatStep Sequencer yet.

 If you think some untested devices work well, please let us know.